SSO Configuration Examples

 In the Service Provider Details window:

-• Copy the Entity ID from the Viedoc tab into the Entity ID field in the Google Workspace tab.
+• Paste the Entity ID from the Viedoc tab into the Entity ID field in the Google Workspace tab.

 • Select Signed Response.